Packaging for maritime and marine applications

 Properties required for successfully shipping products

-But what is maritime packaging?
+But what exactly is maritime packaging?

-Maritime packaging for industrial shipments includes large waterproof cases, wooden shipping containers and glass-reinforced plastic (GRP).
-Smaller cases, such as Peli and Explorer cases, are suited to protecting tools and equipment for offshore maintenance applications.
-Maritime packaging must protect contents from moisture, humidity, temperature fluctuations, and physical damage.
+Maritime packaging for industrial shipments includes large waterproof cases, wooden shipping crates, and glass-reinforced plastic (GRP) containers.
+Smaller cases, such as Peli™ and Explorer cases, are well-suited for protecting tools and equipment in offshore maintenance applications.

 Contents